fs-linguistics/fs-linguistics.github.io/workshops/simple_website.md

 # How to update the website

+# Oct 26, 2023

 Today we are going to update the website becaues I'm sick of being the only one that updates it so I'm making you guys help me.

 I will try to make this as beginner friendly as possible.
 I also had the clever idea of having you guys help me modify this page as the first exercise, because I'm that lazy.

+Also to make sure everyone is not overwhelmed, we will focus on updating this website, which I guess means that this is a really bad name for the workshop, because it wil mostly be more maintaining as opposed to making your own website.